ericasummers/express-mongo-api/README.md

 ## Description

-_This web page uses Node.js as well as MongoDB and Express to set up and interact with a Mongo database._
+_This web page uses Node.js as well as MongoDB and Express to set up and interact with a Mongo database.
+This is a single-page app that uses a simple mongoDB with one collection to display a list of users.
+It uses javascript, AJAX, and RESTful APIs to add and delete users without refreshing the page._

 ## Setup/Installation Requirements